 While no longer free, buying a Tesla Model Y gets you access to the company’s Supercharger public charging network.
 These were our best-rated chargepoints in 2020, thanks to their speed, ease of use and reliability.
 Using these, you can add 168 miles of range in 15 minutes, and we expect the Model Y to be the same as the Model 3 in accepting other chargers.
 The Mach-E also has fast-charging; up to 73 miles can be added in 10 minutes and recharging to 80% takes under 45 minutes.

 Prices and specifications

-At the time of writing, Ford says the Mach-E starts at £40,330, but we expect that prices will be adjusted slightly before the car goes on sale.
-The AWD model is about £6,000 more expensive, while the GT model due in 2021 will be costlier still.
+At the time of writing, Mach-E starts at £42,530 for a standard-range rear-wheel-drive model with the 70kWh battery.
+Upgrading to the bigger battery costs £5,050.
+The AWD model starts at £50,850 or over £58,000 if you choose the 91kWh battery option.
+The range-topping GT model costs £66,280.
 All Mach-Es get a panoramic sunroof, LED lights, heated front seats, a hands-free tailgate and a 360-degree camera.

 The Ford Mustang Mach-E is only Ford’s second electric car (after the poorly received Ford Focus Electric), and it seems like the company has really jumped in at the deep end.
-Tesla, itself a relative newcomer in the world of car manufacturing, is more experienced in EVs, and it shows.
-Cleaner styling, better performance and a slightly more upmarket interior mean the Tesla Model Y is our pick for now.
+Tesla, itself a relative newcomer in the world of car manufacturing, is more experienced in EVs, but not in terms of production and quality.
+Ford’s cheaper pricing helps the Mustang Mach-E win this comparison.